Alifkece/aliftzy-admin/README.md

 **Aliftzy Admin** is the standalone administrative dashboard for **Aliftzy Store**, a Firebase-backed digital subscription storefront.
 It is built as a completely separate repository that reads and writes to the **exact same Firebase project** as the Store — no intermediary API, no data duplication, no separate backend.

-Every Firestore-backed change made in Aliftzy Admin is reflected in Aliftzy Store the moment the Store re-fetches data.
-The Music module is intentionally independent and operates entirely from local files.
+Every change made in Aliftzy Admin is reflected in Aliftzy Store the moment the Store re-fetches data.
+The two codebases never touch: this repository does not alter a single line, collection, field, or security rule belonging to the Store.

 Design principles behind this project: